 The Company maintains a deferred compensation plan ("Deferred Compensation Plan").
 This plan is available to directors and certain officers and managers of the Company.
 The plan allows participants to defer all or a portion of their directors' fees and/or salary and annual bonuses, as applicable, and it permits participants to elect to contribute and defer all or any portion of their stock awards or restricted stock units (together "Deferred Stock").
 All fees, salary and bonus deferrals to the participants' accounts vest immediately.
 Company contributions vest according to the vesting schedules in the qualified plan, and Deferred Stock vests according to the schedule designated by the award.
 The Company makes matching contributions and retirement contributions currently equal to 6% of compensation over the qualified plan limits, whether or not the employee elects to defer any compensation.
-The Deferred Compensation Plan does not have dollar limits on tax-deferred contributions.
-A Rabbi Trust ("Trust") has been established in connection with the Deferred Compensation Plan, and the Trust assets are available to satisfy the claims of the Company's creditors in the event of bankruptcy or insolvency of the Company.
+The Deferred Compensation Plan and the Trust assets are available to satisfy the claims of the Company's creditors in the event of bankruptcy or insolvency of the Company.
 Participants have the right to request that their account balances be determined by reference to specified investment alternatives (with the exception of the portion of the account which consists of Deferred Stock).
 With certain exceptions, these investment alternatives are the same alternatives offered to participants in the General Cable Retirement Savings Plan for Salaried Associates.
 Participants have the right to request that the Plan Administrator re-allocate the deferrals among available investment alternatives; provided, however, that the Plan Administrator is not required to honor such requests.
 Distributions from the Plan are generally made upon the participant's termination as a director and/or employee, as applicable, of the Company.
 Participants receive payments from the plan in cash, either as a lump sum payment or through equal annual installments from between one and ten years, except for the Deferred Stock, which the participants receive in shares of General Cable stock.